 As stipulated by S.16(1) of the Banks and Other Financial Institution Act of 1991 (amended), an appropriation of 30% of profit after tax is made if the statutory reserve is less than paid-up share capital and 15% of profit after tax if the statutory reserve is greater than the paid up share capital.
-The bank (a subsidiary) transferred 15% of its profit after tax to statutory reserves as at year end.
+The bank (a subsidiary) transferred 15% of its profit after tax to statutory reserves as at the end of the period.